Canadian Housing Statistics Program (CHSP)

-Residency status is assigned based on whether the owner is an individual or a non-individual.
-An individual is considered a resident if his or her primary dwelling is in the economic territory of Canada.
-Conversely, an individual is considered a non-resident if his or her primary dwelling is outside the economic territory of Canada.
-Non-individuals are considered residents if they engage in economic activities from a location in the economic territory of Canada.
-Conversely, non-individuals are considered non-residents if they do not engage in economic activities from a location in the economic territory of Canada.
+Residency status is assigned based on whether the owner is a person or an entity included in the classification of 'business and government' (such as corporations, governments, sole proprietorships and partnerships, and other legal types).
+A person is considered a resident if his or her primary dwelling is in the economic territory of Canada.
+Conversely, a person is considered a non-resident if his or her primary dwelling is outside the economic territory of Canada.
+An entity classified as 'business and government' is considered a resident if it engages in economic activity from a location in the economic territory of Canada.
+Conversely, it is considered a non-resident if it does not engage in an economic activity from a location in the economic territory of Canada.

-Residential property refers to all land and structures intended for private occupancy, whether on a permanent or a temporary basis.
+Residential property refers to all land and structures intended for private dwelling purposes, whether on a permanent or a temporary basis.
 A residential property may have more than one owner.

 The variable Residency status of residential property is a property level characteristic based on the variable Residency status of property owner.
 Assignment of the residency status of the property owner(s) to the property level results in the following two classifications: Residency ownership and Residency participation.